fraxken/Node-Estree/README.md

 }
 ```

-When you want to generate a code I recommend the use of [astexplorer](https://astexplorer.net/).
+When you want to generate a given code I recommend you to use [astexplorer](https://astexplorer.net/).
+You can observe how the tree is built and reproduce the same thing with my lib.

 ## API